ShinoharaTa/nostr-key-value/README.md

 ## How to use

 After installing via npm in your project, use the following code.

-using initialize class.
+Using initialize class.

 ```typescript
 const npub = process.env.NPUB_HEX ?? "";